cho0h5/cho0h5/README.md

 I'm Youngho!

 ## features
+- I love computer.
+Specifically, I'm interested in low-level like kernel.
 - [**lazy evaluation**](https://en.wikipedia.org/wiki/Lazy_evaluation)
   I'm lazy, because I do what I want to do.
   But I will do my job until deadline!